objcio/articles/2014-12-10-debugging.md

 } error:NULL];
 ```

 This hooks into `dimmingViewWasTapped:`, which is private — thus we use `NSSelectorFromString`.
-You can verify that this method exists, and also look up all other private and public methods of pretty much every framework class, by using the [iOS-Runtime-Headers](https://github.com/nst/iOS-Runtime-Headers).
+You can verify that this method exists, and also look up all other private and public methods of pretty much every framework class, by using the [iOS Runtime Headers](https://github.com/nst/iOS-Runtime-Headers).
 This project uses the fact that one can't really hide methods at runtime to query all classes and create a more complete header than what Apple gives us.
-(Of course, actually calling private API is not a good idea — this is just to better understand what's going on.)
+(Of course, actually calling a private API is not a good idea — this is just to better understand what's going on.)

 With the log message in the hooked method, we get the following output: